Dry Skin vs Dehydrated Skin: How To Tell The Difference - Skin Alchemy

 • Not enough water-binding steps in your routine

-What to do for dehydrated skin
+What to Do for Dehydrated Skin

-Quick Self-Check: Dry or Dehydrated?
+Quick Self-Check: Dry Skin vs Dehydrated Skin?

-• Apply a hydrating mist, then a light moisturizer.
-If skin looks instantly plumper, you’re dealing with dehydration.
+• If skin looks instantly plumper, you’re dealing with dehydration.

 Our Product Picks for Dry & Dehydrated Skin